 Width: 7′ 1″

 Queen Loft: 7′ 1″ x 8′

 Nook: 4′ x 2′ 5 1/2″

-The price is around $30,000 depending on exact final specifications.
+The price was around $30,000, depending on some final specifications.

-It was originally designed to include a shower and kitchen, but we simplified it down to just a guest house at the end so we could finish a little sooner at a lower price point.
+It was originally designed to include a shower and kitchen, but we simplified it down to just a guest house at the end so we could finish a little sooner and at a lower price point.
 The great thing is that all the wiring is ready for appliances, so it would be easy to add a kitchen later if needed.
-We can tell you more details about that if you decide to go ahead.

 11 dual pane low-E single hung windows

 laminate wood floor

 painted millwork, trim, and shelves